There’s no better time than now to start making music.

 If you’re looking for samples as opposed to software, there are also platforms like our very own Splice Sounds that allow you to browse and download the exact loops and one-shots you’re looking for.
 Instead of buying entire packs for just a few sounds, you can get that one guitar progression you need for your track, or a specific collection of drum one-shots that you can load into a sampler to do your own sequencing.

-Essentially, with the right mindset you can truly be a ‘one-man-band’ in 2023.
+Essentially, with the right mindset you can truly be a ‘one-man-band’.
 While collaboration can always yield high-quality and creatively exciting results, it’s not essential for you to flesh out the arrangements you’re envisioning.

 3. Advanced tools can help you compensate for your blind spots

 Historically, one of the ostensible downsides to being a DIY musician has been the existence of various blind spots.
 If you’re the only one working on your music, you can lose yourself in the weeds and have trouble making more objective decisions in latter stages like mixing and mastering.

 While it’s impossible to be perfectly objective (after all, music is inherently subjective), there are several emerging tools that facilitate DIY mixing and mastering in particular.
 For example, iZotope’s Neutron and Ozone feature a smart Mix Assistant and Master Assistant that help you set goals and match the tone and dynamics of your favorite references.
 While they won’t do the job for you, these sorts of tools can help you take a step back and work towards the bigger picture that you’re trying to paint with your music.

 In terms of your home studio setup, there are also resources like Sonarworks’ SoundID Reference that can help you compensate for the sound coloration and behavior of your specific headphones and speakers.
 This can help you make sure that your music translates better across a broad range of playback systems and environments.

 4. You have the freedom to define your own sound, creative goals, and timelines